yuta-51/portfolio/index.md

 # About Me
 ---
 **Summary**
 Hello!
-My name is Yuta Akiya and I am a computer engineering graduate seeking opportunities as a software engineering, data analytics, or data science.
+I am a computer engineering graduate seeking job opportunities software engineering as well as data analytics, engineering, or science.
 On this personal website, I showcase my projects, accomplishments, and skills.
+My resume and contact information are towards the bottom of this page.
+Thank you for visiting!

 # Education